ComputerGhost/FaviconFetcher/README.md

 The HTML is first downloaded and parsed.
 The order of favicon links returned are:

  * Those in `<link>` tags.
- * Those in browserconfig.xml and manifest.json, if referenced in the HTML. (not yet complete)
+ * Those in browserconfig.xml and manifest.json, if referenced in the HTML.
  * /favicon.ico.

 If the webpage cannot be downloaded for parsing, then just the old default /favicon.ico is returned.